edmenendez/django-frontly/README.md

 ## USAGE

 Using Frontly in your existing application is designed to be very simple.
-It's template tags are designed to be a drop-in replacement, where you would normally output the context variable in your template.
+Its template tags are designed to be a drop-in replacements where you would normally output the context variable in your template.

 Two things to keep in mind are: